dengpeng/gram/README.md

 * `--data=data.json`

   Server by default starts with no end point definition.
-If a file named `config.json` exists in the same directory the JAR file is executed, or is specified using `--data`.
-Server will attempt to parse the file content into end point definitions and load them.
-(File format must be JSON, the content should look similar to the response of GET-request to REST-API `/config`)
+If a file named `data.json` exists in the same directory the JAR file is executed, or any file specified using `--data`, server will attempt to parse the file content into end point definitions and load them.
+(File format must be JSON, the content should look similar to the response of GET-request to REST-API `/config?download`)